The wrong lesson everyone learns from a failed goal

 You’re doing the work but can’t tell if it’s working.
 Progress feels invisible.
 You run three times a week but don’t track distance, pace, or frequency.
 After six weeks, you feel like nothing has changed, so you stop.
 This is progress tracking failure in action.

 Norcross, Mrykalo, and Blagys found that people who track and report their progress regularly achieve dramatically more of their goals than those who don’t [2].
-Accountability deficits – having no one to report to and no system to measure against – quietly kill otherwise well-planned goals.
+Accountability deficits take two distinct forms: system-based gaps (no dashboard, no lead or lag indicators, no visible record of inputs) and social gaps (no one to report to, no check-in partner).
+Both undermine progress, but they call for different fixes.
+System gaps respond to tracking tools; social gaps respond to a designated accountability partner.
 When you can’t see movement, your brain interprets the effort as wasted.

 The fix: Build a simple tracking system before you start pursuing the goal.
 Define your lead indicators (the inputs you control) and lag indicators (the outcomes you want).
 Review them weekly.
 A weekly goal review process is how you surface measurement data before motivation crashes.
 Invisible progress is the silent killer of otherwise well-planned goals.